 Activities to include:

 - Bridge abutment construction at Route 28 and I-495

-- Constructing box culverts inside the Route 123 Interchange for the future shared-use path
+- Constructing box culverts inside the Route 123 interchange for shared use path

-- Grading, excavating, and clearing trees and brush at the Route 28, Route 123, Route 50, and I-495 interchanges and other work zones along the corridor
+- Grading, excavating, clearing trees and brush and drainage installation at the Route 28, Route 123, Route 50 and I-495 interchanges and other places where work zones are set up along the corridor

 - Grading and excavating for the new E.C.
 Lawrence Park Access Road